jhale/numerical-solutions-pdes/chapters/practical.md

 date for the coursework will be set at a later time.
 The syllabus for the exam contains material from the entire course.

+## Coursework submission

+The deadline for submission is Wednesday 28th May 2025 end of day.
+Please submit via email to [jack.hale@uni.lu](mailto:jack.hale@uni.lu)  with the subject "Numerical Solutions of PDEs and Applications Coursework 2025".

+The email should contain an archive file `SURNAME_coursework.zip` file containing your completed notebooks.

 ## Attendance policy

 Attendance at the *lectures* is strongly advised.